The 1mm stubble beard is commonly known as “short stubble”.

-For instance, mustache and chin hair is often denser the cheeks.
+For instance, the mustache and chin hair is often denser than the cheeks.
 In order to achieve a beautifully balanced beard, you may want to trim the denser areas to 0.8mm or even 0.6mm to make the hair look more equal to the cheeks.

 Alternatively, you may want to trim your mustache and chin hair down to 1mm and leave your cheeks at 1.5mm.

 Although you may not feel this is necessary and may be perfectly happy with trimming the entire beard down to 1mm, you’ll at least have the option.